Mastering Financial Biases in Divorce: A Guide for Professionals

 How It Manifests:

 This is famously demonstrated in fights over the marital home.
-A client might refuse to sell the house because of an emotional attachment, even when it is financially imprudent.
-This often leads to sacrificing more valuable liquid assets, like retirement funds, just to stay put, a critical error in long-term divorce financial planning.
+A client might refuse to sell the house because of an emotional attachment, even when keeping it is financially imprudent.
+They may view selling the home as a "loss" of stability or memories.
+Consequently, they often sacrifice more valuable liquid assets, like retirement funds or investment portfolios, just to retain the property.
+This frequently leads to a "house poor" situation where they own the asset but lack the cash flow to maintain it, creating long-term financial instability.

 Strategies for Mitigation:

-- Reframe the Narrative: Focus on what they are "gaining" (e.g., financial freedom, liquidity) rather than what they are losing.
+- Reframe the Narrative: Focus on what they are "gaining" (e.g., financial freedom, liquidity, a fresh start) rather than what they are losing.

-- Use Visuals: Create charts modeling long-term financial outcomes of keeping versus selling the home.
+- Use Visuals: Create charts modeling long-term financial outcomes of keeping versus selling the home to show the disparity in net worth over 10 or 20 years.

-- Focus on Fungibility: Remind clients that dollars from a stock portfolio are just as valuable as home equity.
+- Focus on Fungibility: Remind clients that dollars from a stock portfolio are just as valuable—and often more liquid—as home equity.

 Confirmation Bias: Seeking Evidence to Support Beliefs

-Confirmation bias is the tendency to search for information that confirms one's preexisting beliefs.
+Confirmation bias is the tendency to search for, interpret, and recall information in ways that confirm one's preexisting beliefs or hypotheses.

 How It Manifests: